abhayk1201/CS766_Project/LipGAN_code/README.md

 |	├── list of folders
 |	│   ├── folders with five-digit video IDs
 |	│   |	 ├── 0.jpg, 1.jpg .... (extracted face crops of each frame)
-|	│   |	 ├── 0.npz, 1.npz .... (mfcc features corresponding to each frame)
+|	│   |	 ├── mels.npz, audio.wav (melspectrogram and raw audio of the whole video)
 ```

 #### Train the generator only